Profanity - Wikipedia

 PROFANITY definition and meaning | Collins English Dictionary

 Profanity is an act that shows disrespect for a religion or religious beliefs.
 To desecrate a holy spring is considered profanity.
 Profanities are swear words.
-We have grown accustomed to …
+We have grown accustomed to having our ears …

 Profanity - definition of profanity by The Free Dictionary